 - how Grant program activities will impact the candidate outcomes that the Grant program aims to achieve

 - how the Institution will collect data to evaluate targeted candidate outcomes using project-appropriate evaluation methods (e.g., pre-surveys, post-surveys, and interviews)

 - the Grant project’s potential replicability by other Institutions

 - the Grant project’s sustainability (including funding commitments by the awarded Institution and any other sponsors to operate the Grant project)

 - the uniqueness of the proposed Grant project

 - how the Grant project contributes to LSAC’s mission and strategic plan

 The purpose of the evaluation is to demonstrate the effectiveness of the Grant project and to contribute to a growing repository of best practices for supporting minoritized candidates during Grant projects.
 Each Institution shall submit its Grant proposal in an accessible PDF format or screen-reader-accessible PDF format to LSAC.

 Deadlines and Review

-The amount of the Grant award will vary depending on the proposed Grant project; provided, however, the maximum of any Grant issued by LSAC shall be $10,000 each Fiscal Year in which the Grant program is administered.
-The Grant will not and may not be used by any Institution to cover indirect expenses incurred by the Institution (e.g., office expenses, telephone expenses, rent, etc.)
+The amount of the Grant award will vary depending on the proposed Grant project; however, the range of any Grant issued by LSAC shall be $2,500 to $9,000 each Fiscal Year in which the Grant program is administered.
+The Grant may not be used by any Institution to cover indirect expenses incurred by the Institution (e.g., office expenses, telephone expenses, rent, etc.).